bagelquant/bagelquant.github.io/_pages/quant-models/factor-models/factor-models.md

   overlay_image: /assets/images/radio-telescope.png
 ---

-For asset pricing model, there are two general approaches: equilibrium and arbitrage pricing models.
+In asset pricing, there are two main approaches: equilibrium models and arbitrage pricing models.

-The general idea of equilibrium models if everyone is rational, they will act in their own best interest, the overall market will achieve certain equilibrium, it normally requires some assumptions, and based on the assumptions, we can derive the equilibrium price.
+Equilibrium models are based on the idea that if everyone acts rationally in their own best interest, the market will reach an equilibrium.
+These models typically require certain assumptions, and under those assumptions, we can derive equilibrium prices.

-The arbitrage pricing model is based on the idea that if there is a mispricing in the market, arbitrageurs will take advantage of it, and the price will adjust to eliminate the arbitrage opportunity.
-A well-known example of an arbitrage pricing model is the Black-Scholes model, which is used to price options.
+Arbitrage pricing models, on the other hand, are founded on the principle that if there is a mispricing in the market, arbitrageurs will exploit it, causing prices to adjust and eliminate the arbitrage opportunity.
+A well-known example is the Black-Scholes model, which is used to price options.

-In this section, we will start will an equilibrium approach to derive the Capital Asset Pricing Model (CAPM), and then we will discuss the Arbitrage Pricing Theory (APT) and moved on to Factor Models.
-The model itself is quite simple and easy to understand.
-But as a quant, we need to understand the derivation process and analysis structure behind it, so we can construct our own models, and further implement them in the real world portfolio management.
+In this section, we begin with the equilibrium approach to derive the Capital Asset Pricing Model (CAPM), then discuss the Arbitrage Pricing Theory (APT), and finally move on to factor models.
+While the models themselves are conceptually straightforward, as quants, it is important to understand the derivation process and analytical structure behind them.
+This knowledge enables us to construct our own models and implement them in real-world portfolio management.

-## Short Intro to CAPM
+## Short Introduction to CAPM

-The CAPM uses the "market returns" as the only factor to explain the expected return of an asset, written as:
+The CAPM uses the market return as the sole factor to explain the expected return of an asset:

 $$
 E(R_i) = R_f + \beta_i (E(R_m) - R_f)